antoniodegou/web-portfolio-mod1/README.md

 Vite JS update all paths in the HTML CSS and JS files to work once exported to the docs file.
 I couldn't configure ViteJS to update the href attribute inside the SVG files, so the "self.
 SVG" that has a picture in it had to have the same path in the dev environment and the docs file.
 That is why there is an Assets folder with a picture inside at the root instead of the src files with the other images.

+I tried to use WebP format for the selfie, but it seemed to not work in not-so-old versions of safari, particularly iPhone 8 and before as well as some Ipads.
+I resorted to use PNG format.